-In this case, the father wanted the child in question to receive traditional medical care, including vaccinations, while the mother did not.
+In this particular case, the father wanted the child in question to receive traditional medical care.
+Inlucinb vaccinations.
+The mother did not.
 Though the couple was never married, the court ruled on child custody and granted guardianship to the father.

 Given the tremendous amount of research, evidence, and expert testimony, it makes sense that the court sided with the father in this instance.

-When it comes to family court proceedings, the well-being of any minor children involved is almost universally placed above all else in child custody disputes.
+When it comes to family court proceedings, the well-being of any minor children involved almost universally prevails above all else in child custody disputes.

 The best interests of the child supersede issues like parental convenience or individual preference.
 In this case, it even supplants specific religious beliefs and practices that the court ruled “will be harmful to the child.”

 When deciding on child custody, family courts take into account numerous factors and considerations.
-Wide-ranging, these can vary a great deal from state to state.
+Wide-ranging, these vary a great deal from state to state and case to case.

-- the mental and physical needs of the child in question; and more.
+- The mental and physical needs of the child in question.

 A particular court may not specifically address each line-item one by one, but they do take into account a child’s general well-being, health, and overall welfare.

 In this case, the court awarded primary child custody to the father.
 Examining the facts and testimony from medical professionals, they determined there was “substantial, competent evidence” to back this decision.